CALGARY, ALBERTA--(Marketwired - Aug. 6, 2014) -

 |Effect of exchange rate changes on cash and cash equivalents||(181||)||(2,235||)|

 |Cash and cash equivalents (including bank indebtedness) - beginning of year||(1,879||)||(2,488||)|

 |Cash and cash equivalents (including bank indebtedness) - end of period||(988||)||(2,847||)|

 ABOUT STRAD ENERGY SERVICES LTD.

-Strad is a North American energy services company that focuses on providing well-site infrastructure and activation solutions to the oil and natural gas industry.
+Strad is a North American energy services company that focuses on providing well-site infrastructure solutions to the oil and natural gas industry.
 Strad focuses on providing complete customer solutions in well-site-related oilfield equipment for producers active in unconventional resource plays.

 Strad is headquartered in Calgary, Alberta, Canada.
 Strad is listed on the Toronto Stock Exchange under the trading symbol "SDY".